-The Hyatt card has a $95 annual fee (NOT waived the first year).
-But it has a plethora of earning opportunities and perks that justify this fee.
+Furthermore, this card has a $95 annual fee (NOT waived the first year).
+But its fee can be justified with a plethora of earning opportunities and perks.

-The World of Hyatt Card earns earn 2x points on Dining, airline tickets purchased directly from the airline, local transit, and gym memberships.
-The gym membership category is unique to this card.
+The World of Hyatt Card earns earn 2x Hyatt points on Dining, airline tickets purchased directly from the airline, local commuter transit, and gym memberships.
+The latter category is unique in that the World of Hyatt Card is one of the few that earns bonus points within.

 World of Hyatt Purchases